Ubymed/ubymed_backend/README.md

 ## Recommended Software
-The following software was used for the development of this project.
-It could be recommended to have the following software installed on your development machine if you are using macOS:
+The following software was used for the development of this project:

 - **Postgres**: Postgres is a full-featured PostgreSQL installation packaged as a standard Mac app.
 (Required)
 - **pgAdmin**: Used to easily manage PostgreSQL databases.
 (Optional)
+- **Terminal**: Access to Command Line Interface.
+(Required)
 - **Visual Studio Code**: Used to easily manage and edit code.
 (Optional)
 - **Python**: The project is written in Python.
 (Required)
 - **Django**: This project is built with Django, a Python web framework.
 (Requiered)